 A. THE MOST RECENT COMPREHENSIVE STATEWIDE ASSESSMENT, INCLUDING ANY UPDATES;

 Maine DVR completed its comprehensive needs assessment and presented it to the State Rehabilitation Council for comment.

-The SRC reviewed the Comprehensive Needs assessment in 2018 and were invited to develop goals and strategies to gaps in the system and services to un– served and underserved individuals.
+The State Rehabilitation Council reviewed the Assessment and associated data when considerting input to the goals and strategies included in this plan.

-Page 228

 B. THE STATE’S PERFORMANCE UNDER THE PERFORMANCE ACCOUNTABILITY MEASURES OF SECTION 116 OF WIOA; AND

 Maine tracks progress on Common Performance Measures - as well as some key (former) Standards and Indicators - in the Maine AWARE case management system.
 This software enables Maine DVR to track its progress in real time.
 Maine DVR relies heavily on data for informed decision making and has incorporated the quarterly Data Dashboards released by RSA in this data review.
-DVR collects and analyzes data through the agency's Division for Systems Improvement and Quality Assurance.
+DVR collects and analyzes data through the agency's Division for Systems Improvement and Quality Assurance in collaboration with agency leadership.

 Data is shared across the agency (through monthly, quarterly and annual reports) to promote accountability and increased understanding of trends, outcomes, and agency needs.
-All VR counselors, supervisors, and managers have been trained on Common Performance Measures and Performance Management Forms are being updated to better tie expected performance with the Common Performance Measures.
+All VR counselors, supervisors, and managers have been trained on Common Performance Measures and Performance Management Form goals were updated for all VR Counselors and Casework Supervisors to increase alignment of practice and performance with d performance with the Common Performance Measures.

 C. OTHER AVAILABLE INFORMATION ON THE OPERATION AND EFFECTIVENESS OF THE VR PROGRAM, INCLUDING ANY REPORTS RECEIVED FROM THE STATE REHABILITATION COUNCIL AND FINDINGS AND RECOMMENDATIONS FROM MONITORING ACTIVITIES CONDUCTED UNDER SECTION 107.